diarmuidw/PythonBook/Chapter1.md

 ## Conclusion

 Modules are an essential part of Python programming.
 They allow you to organize your code into reusable, sharable, and extensible components.
-By using modules, you can write more efficient and maintainable code.# [Chapter 1: Python Basics](chapter1_0.1.md)
+By using modules, you can write more efficient and maintainable code.

 # Exceptions Handling